SethBling/PBChance/README.md

    5. Display standard deviation
 Formula: Root of the sum of the square difference of actual segment time to average segment time.
    6. Display every # seconds a random information for # seconds.
 It will display a randomly chosen information at periodic intervals.
 For example, you can set to display every 60s the information for 10s.
 Then, it will start to display at 0:00:30 until 0:00:40, next will be 0:01:30 - 0:01:40 etc. Alternatively, you can set it to every 0s, then it will display a information once per segment (in the middle).
 For example, display every 0 seconds ... for 10 seconds, and the best segment time is 2:00, then it will display between 0:55 and 1:05 in this segment.
 In any case it will stop to display, if the chance is decreasing, and between splits with a gap of 10 seconds.
-It displays one of following informations:
+It displays one of the following informations:
       1. Remaining Combinations
       2. Sample Size
       3. Survival in this Segment